Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 - Soy protein such as edamame, tofu and tempeh

-Including some healthy fats as part of your meals can help to absorb certain key nutrients and keep you feeling satisfied.
-The healthiest fats come from plant sources.
-Some healthy sources of fat include:
+Including some healthy fats as part of your meals can help to absorb key nutrients and keep you feeling satisfied.
+The most beneficial fats come from plant sources.
+Some sources of fat include: